DuncanCragg/ForestReact/README.md

 See how, in `evalMin`, the returned component state is a function of previous state and user state.
-It always reads these states around it through its own state, because in Forest, _the dot `.` can jump across to those other objects to observe them_ which makes the whole process incredibly consistent and simple.
+It always reads these states around it through its own state, because in Forest, _the dot `.` can jump across to those other objects to observe them_ which makes the whole process incredibly powerful, consistent and simple.

 The fact that Forest doesn't use actions or events means that detecting change is done via comparison to previous state, as in the expression `!state('inc') && state('user-state.inc')`,